 The amended Compact provides assistance in the form of direct grants in six sectors: education, health care, infrastructure, public sector capacity building, private sector development, and environment.
-Joint economic management committees, comprised of high ranking officials from the U.S. and the RMI or FSM, meet twice annually to agree on the allocation of Compact funds among the sectors and to discuss performance, accountability issues and conditions for the use of assistance.
+Joint economic management committees, comprised of mid-ranking officials from the U.S. and the RMI or FSM, meet annually to agree on the allocation of Compact funds among the sectors and to discuss performance, accountability issues and conditions for the use of assistance.
 OIA serves as the administrator of the financial assistance and ensures enforcement of conditions.
 An office for monitoring Compact assistance was established in Honolulu in 2003 and personnel have also been located in U.S. embassies in the RMI and FSM capitals.
 Through a negotiated fiscal procedures agreement, accountability and control standards similar to those which apply domestically to grant agreements between the Federal Government and State and local governments have been implemented.

 The amended Compact also requires the United States to make contributions to trust funds for each government.
-The trust funds are intended to help provide a base for financial self-sufficiency following the conclusion of direct assistance in 2023.
+The trust funds are intended to help provide a source of income to the FSM and RMI following the conclusion of direct assistance in 2023.

-OIA will continue to monitor activities in the FSM and the RMI through a combination of site-visits and quarterly review of FSM and RMI-submitted financial and performance reports.
+OIA will continue to monitor activities in the FSM and the RMI through a combination of site-visits and quarterly reviews of FSM and RMI-submitted financial and performance reports.
 It is expected OIA staff will:

-- Conduct a minimum of 200 in-person days of site visits in the RMI and FSM. - Collect quantitative and qualitative data on performance objectives and measures. - Issue and administer all sector grants and the Supplemental Education Grant in the RMI and FSM. - Convene regular and special meetings of the joint economic management and financial accountability committee for the RMI and the joint economic management committee for the FSM to address major issues as they arise.
+- Conduct a minimum of 150 person-days of site visits in the RMI and FSM. - Collect quantitative and qualitative data on performance objectives and measures. - Issue and administer all sector grants and the Supplemental Education Grant in the RMI and FSM. - Convene regular and special meetings of the joint economic management and financial accountability committee for the RMI and the joint economic management committee for the FSM to address major issues as they arise.

-Specific information for 2018 is not available at the time of this report due to the nature of the Compact agreement.
-As agreed to in the Compact, performance plans and budgets for 2018 are not submitted by the FSM and RMI until 90 days before the start of the fiscal year.
+Specific information for 2020 is not available at the time of this report due to the nature of the Compact agreement.
+As agreed to in the Compact, performance plans and budgets for 2019 are not submitted by the FSM and RMI until 90 days before the start of the fiscal year.

-i.
-Fiscal Year 2018 Sector Allocations for the FSM
+Fiscal Year 2019 Sector Allocations for the FSM

-The base amount of Compact of Free Association financial assistance made available to the Federated States of Micronesia (FSM) for 2018 through Section 211 of Public Law 108-88 was \$66,600,000.
+The base amount of Compact of Free Association financial assistance made available to the Federated States of Micronesia (FSM) for 2019 through Section 211 of Public Law 108-88 was \$65,800,000.
 This amount is adjusted annually by 2/3 of the Gross Domestic Product Implicit Price Deflator.
-The inflation adjustment for 2018 was \$13,579,740.
-Combining the base amount and inflation adjustment, the total amount of Section 211 Compact of Free Association financial assistance made available to the FSM was \$80,179,740.
-From this total, an amount of \$240,780 was provided to the FSM's Disaster Assistance Emergency Fund.
+The inflation adjustment for 2019 was \$14,561,540.
+Combining the base amount and inflation adjustment, the total amount of Section 211 Compact of Free Association financial assistance made available to the FSM was \$80,361,540.
+From this total, an amount of \$244,260 was provided to the FSM's Disaster Assistance Emergency Fund.